timrourke/funnel/README.md

 If you want to continually poll a directory for new files and upload them, you can use the `--watch` flag to enable this behavior.
-This may be especially useful in the case you want to also delete files following successful upload.
+This may be especially useful in the case you want to also delete files following successful upload, by using the funnel option `--delete-file-after-upload`.
 This will allow you to constantly sync a directory's new contents to an S3 bucket without filling up your disk.

+Paths are polled one second after the last found file was successfully uploaded in the last polling operation.

 ## Customizing the keys of uploaded S3 objects